 The senior didn't lose very often, dropping once to White during the regular season and falling twice to Western Mass. individual champion Nicole McCann.
 Babich was dominant in her first year at first singles after being a remarkably consistent second singles and first doubles player the last two years.
-She also earned Lenox's only point in a state semifinal loss to Bromfield last year.

 "I think [my career] was really surprising," Babich said.
 "I wasn't really expecting such a great four seasons.
 I had a really great time."

 Babich said she first took up the game when she was about 5 or 6.
 She tried other sports, but she always came back to tennis.
 Evan as a freshman, Alexicko said she could tell Babich loved the sport, coming early and staying late at practices.

 Over the years she built a game predicated on patience.
 Babich could get to virtually every ball and force her opponent into making a mistake.
 She said it was her Alexicko who told her to just keep getting one more ball back than her opponent.
 That can frustrate opponents and Babich knows it.
 She also knows she can't get frustrated when things don't go well and try to go for foolish winners.

 "It takes a lot to stay in it instead of just losing it and letting it all go," she said.
 "I would try doing that if I got frustrated.
 I would see it didn't work so I had to stop that and calm myself down."

 Babich rarely appeared flustered on the court.
 Like many players, she said she talks to herself from time to time but she tries to keep the scoldings under her breath.